 The reduced cost of cloud ERPs over the course of the 2010s, particularly the last five years, has meant wide-scale investment and adoption by SMBs in virtually every industry

-As we briefly touched on, implementing an ERP system can often be an expensive endeavor and a large investment for many SMBs.
+As we briefly touched on, implementing ERP solutions can often be an expensive endeavor and a large investment for many SMBs.

 Understanding the costs through the installation, integration, and maintenance phases is important.

 Estimates indicate that 65% of ERP implementations go over budget and a significant amount have issues on their first try, in addition to lengthy installations.

 Have a realistic roadmap with achievable goals for your project when planning a strategy for it.

 Costs vary drastically from business to business—from the price of an initial audit, to the implementation, and finally the monthly maintenance fee.

-If you’re opting for a significantly customized ERP, you can expect the price to be higher than a standardized vanilla system.
+If you’re opting for a highly customized ERP, you can expect the price to be higher than a standardized vanilla system.

-Licenses have to be current and up to date, your vendor will be able to give you information on whether the renewal of the licenses and what model—company-wide or individual—is the best option for your business.
+Licenses have to be current and up to date and your vendor will be able to give you information on whether the renewal of the licenses and what model—company-wide or individual—is the best option for your business.

-Implementing an ERP system is a tricky but necessary objective for modern businesses.
+Implementing ERP solutions is a tricky but necessary objective for modern businesses.

-Many who try often end up dissatisfied on their first attempt, usually as a result of poor preparation.
+Many who try often end up dissatisfied on their first attempt, usually as a result of poor preparation and unrealistic expectations.